titumozammel/5r-cascade-framework/README.md

 Core Principle

-Energy—not time—is the real constraint.
+Energy—not time—is the real organizational constraint.

 Applications